World stocks rebound after heavy losses

-Spain's Treasury paid the highest yields in 14 years to issue short-term bills, suggesting an emphatic election victory for the centre-right People's Party on Sunday has done little to soothe investor nerves.

-The average yield on the 3-month T-bill more than doubled to 5.11 percent from 2.292 percent one month earlier.
-The 6-month T-bill saw yields jump to 5.227 percent from 3.302 percent.
+Focus will be on a Spanish auction of up to 3 billion euros of 3- and 6-month Treasury bills, where borrowing costs are expected to surge by around two percentage points, with no respite from the centre-right Popular Party's emphatic election win on Sunday.

-World stocks as measured by MSCI were up a third of a percent.
-The pan-European FTSEurofirst 300. gained a half a percent after a 3.3 percent loss on Monday.
+World stocks as measured by MSCI were up half a percent.
+The pan-European FTSEurofirst 300. gained nearly 1 percent after a 3.3 percent loss on Monday.

 It was viewed as a rebound from losses rather than any major turning point.